growthbook/growthbook-js/README.md

     // Default true.
 Set to false to disable all experiments.
     // The variation returned will always be -1.
 This takes precedence over every other option.
     enabled: true,

+    // Default false.
+When true, calls `analytics.track` when an experiment is viewed
+    // Example call: analytics.track("Experiment Viewed", {experiment_id, variation_id})
+    segment: true,

+    // Default 0.
+When a positive integer, sets the specified custom dimension and fires an event using window.ga
+    // The custom dimension value is in the format "experiment_id:variation_number"
+    // The event is ga("send", "event", "experiment", experiment_id, variation_number)
+    ga: 1,

+    // Optional callback when the user views an experiment
+    onExperimentViewed: (experiment, variation) => {
+        console.log(experiment, variation);
+    }
 });
 ```